particle-iot/docs/src/content/reference/firmware.md

 Backup RAM is disabled by default, since it does require some maintenance power which may not be desired on some low-powered projects.
-Backup RAM consumes roughly 5uA or less on VIN and 9uA or less on VBAT.
+Backup RAM consumes roughly 5 μA or less on VIN and 9 μA or less on VBAT.

 Backup RAM is enabled with this code (to be placed at the top of your application outside of any functions):